How can toxicity be neutralized?

 – allow other people to take the credit and channel their ego needs away from themselves into the larger goal of building a great company.

-- challenge bad attitudes and behaviours regardless of results.
+– challenge bad attitudes and behaviors regardless of results.

-- recognise that charisma can be as much a liability as an asset.
+– recognize that charisma can be as much a liability as an asset.

 – look in the mirror, not out of the window, when performance is poor, taking personal responsibility and learning from the experience.